armujahid/tyk-docs/tyk-docs/content/tyk-cloud/getting-started-tyk-cloud/setup-team.md

 Out of the box, the following roles are setup:

-* **Team member**.
-They can manage deployment activity for the team they are added to.
+* **Team member:** They can manage deployment activity for the team they are added to.
-* **Team admin**.
-They can manage deployment activity and users for the team they are added to.
+* **Team admin:** They can manage deployment activity and users for the team they are added to.
-* **Organisation admin**.
-They can manage deployment activity and users for a single organisation.
+* **Organisation admin:** They can manage deployment activity and users for a single organisation.

 Next you'll create an [Environment](https://tyk.io/docs/tyk-cloud/getting-started-tyk-cloud/setup-environment/).